-When it comes to securing a cosigner release there are two basic methods used by most borrowers.
+When it comes to securing a cosigner release, there are two basic methods used by most borrowers.
 We will call it the hard way and the easy way.
-Should the traditional methods of cosigner removal fail, there are also a couple creative options that borrowers might explore.
+Should the traditional methods of cosigner removal fail, there are also a couple of creative options that borrowers might explore.

 The Hard Way: Getting Lender Approval for a Cosigner Release